Codecademy/docs/content/cybersecurity/concepts/virtual-private-network/virtual-private-network.md

 ## Virtual Private Network In-Use

 Employees will often use a VPN when working remotely in order to connect to their company network.
-While public Wi-Fi is convenient, it is also insecure.
+While public Wi-Fi is convenient, it is also unsecure.
 Using a VPN ensures that sensitive company data is encrypted.
-This means that it works like a filter by turning all your data into indecipherable text.
+This works like a filter by turning all the data into indecipherable text.

 ## Different Types of VPN

 There are three types of VPN:

 - Site-to-site VPN: Used to connect branch offices to a central office over the internet when the offices are separated by distance.
 - Remote access VPN: Used to allow individual users to remotely connect to a central network.
 The remote devices that connect to the network are referred to as endpoints.
-- Cloud VPN: Also known as a hosted VPN, it allows users to securely access a company’s applications, data and files in the cloud through a website, desktop or mobile application.
+- Cloud VPN: Also known as a hosted VPN, it allows users to securely access a company’s applications, data, and files in the cloud through a website, desktop, or mobile application.
 Cloud VPNs are accessible and do not require any type of VPN infrastructure on the user’s end.
 In other words, a company can authenticate users without having to purchase expensive hardware or networking equipment.